Frequently Asked Questions: Submissions

 What is a “public screening”?

 For the purposes of the festival, a public screening is any screening open to the public, this includes festivals, previews, broadcast, theatrical screenings and online.
-Cast & crew screenings, which are invitation only, and not open to the public are not considered public screenings.
+Cast & crew screenings, which are private and invitation only, and not open to the public are not considered public screenings.

 I want to submit my film to the Dendy Awards competition, but I’d also like it to be considered for the general Festival.
 Is this possible, and do I have to fill out two online forms or make two separate payments?